x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/what-to-know-about-a-staged-migration.md

    - Verifies that directory synchronization is enabled.

-   - Checks that a mail-enabled user exists in the Office 365 organization for each user listed in the CSV file.
+   - Checks that a mail-enabled user exists in the Microsoft 365 or Office 365 organization for each user listed in the CSV file.
 Mail-enabled users are created in Office 365 as a result of the directory synchronization process.

    - Converts the Office 365 mail-enabled user to an Exchange Online mailbox for each user in the migration batch.